Refresh Rate Test

 Let it run a few seconds for the average to settle.
 Keep this the active, focused tab - browsers throttle requestAnimationFrame in background tabs, which would read low.

-Measure the refresh rate your screen is really running at, and confirm your 144Hz or 240Hz panel didn’t quietly fall back to 60Hz.
+Measure the refresh rate your screen is really running, and confirm your 144Hz or 240Hz panel didn’t quietly fall back to 60Hz.

 How to use